English, BA, Secondary Education Concentration

 English Electives6

-Choose two 3000-level or above ENGL courses that are not applied elsewhere in the program of study.6
+Choose two of the 3000-4000 level ENGL courses below or directly above that are not applied elsewhere in the program of study.6

 Secondary Teacher Education Concentration Area 27